Photo showing a group of yellow spheres in different sizes on a path against a yellow background.

 • Prepare an accurate budget for your spending during retirement.

-• Set aside enough cash to cover 1 to 2 years of spending without touching your portfolio.
+• Set aside enough cash to cover 1 to 2 years of spending without selling stock or bond investments.

-• Analyze when is the best time for you to file for Social Security benefits, depending on your needs and goals.
+• Analyze the best time for you to file for Social Security benefits based on your needs and goals.
 Learn more about Social Security

-• Use our Retirement nest egg calculator to research how your portfolio balance could change based on different market scenarios.
+• Use our Retirement nest egg calculator to research how your portfolio balance could change in different market scenarios.
 This helpful tool analyzes your portfolio's performance through 100,000 potential conditions, so you can see how likely you are to meet your goals.

 • Determine whether your budget is flexible enough to adapt to different market conditions.
 For example, could you trim expenses by 3%–5% for a few years to reduce withdrawals from your portfolio?